Mike De Decker: 2025: European Tour and World Series finals

 De Decker lost to Luke Woodhouse 3–1 in the second round of the 2025 PDC World Darts Championship.
 Following the tournament, De Decker became the first winner of a premier event televised on Sky Sports to not be selected for the Premier League lineup.
 Speaking on Sky Sports News, PDC chief executive Matt Porter commented that De Decker would not be ready for the Premier League as he had not frequently played in the latter stages of televised tournaments, but described him as an "outstanding talent" and opined that De Decker would likely be in the Premier League in the future.
 De Decker declined an invite to the 2025 Dutch Darts Masters due to family commitments.

 De Decker reached his first European Tour final at the Belgian Darts Open after wins over Luke Humphries, Gerwyn Price and Ross Smith.
 He was unable to capture the title in front of his home crowd, losing 8–3 to Luke Littler.
 He made his World Cup of Darts debut, representing Belgium alongside Dimitri Van den Bergh, but the pair were eliminated by the Philippines in the group stage.
 In July 2025, it was announced that De Decker would make his World Series of Darts debut at the Australian Darts Masters and the New Zealand Darts Masters.
 The same month, he achieved his first win at the World Matchplay by defeating Dave Chisnall 10–7 in his opening match, before going out in the next round.
 In his first World Series event, he reached the final of the Australian Masters but succumbed to another defeat against Littler, to whom he lost 8–4.

+2026

+At the 2026 PDC World Darts Championship, De Decker lost 3–2 in the first round to African qualifier David Munyua in a match which has been described as one of the biggest upsets in the history of the World Darts Championship.